How to maintain your lifestyle amid inflation

 While some retirees may have other source of income such as rental properties or investment that acts as a hedge against inflation, both Jenny and Adam do not have such source of income.
 As such, it makes sense for them to be choosing the CPF LIFE Escalating Plan.

 With rising life expectancy, more retirees may find the Escalating Plan enticing.
 With the Escalating Plan, monthly payouts increase by 2% for as long as we live and this provides the assurance that we have long-term income protection against inflation.
-Based on the CPF LIFE Estimator, a $1,000 a month payout at age 65 will increase to $1,490 (about 49%) by age 85.
+Based on the Monthly Payout Estimator, a $1,000 a month payout at age 65 will increase to $1,490 (about 49%) by age 85.
 The amount increases to $1,820 by the age of 95 (see table 4).

 CPF LIFE Estimator Table 4

-Table 4, Source: CPF LIFE Estimator
+Table 4, Source: Monthly Payout Estimator

 Value our health, as much as our wealth